La Cueva High School

 La Cueva High School is a public high school located in northeast Albuquerque, New Mexico, United States, within the Albuquerque Public Schools District.
 Its mascot is the Bears.
 The La Cueva feeder schools include Desert Ridge, Madison, and Eisenhower middle schools; and Dennis Chavez, Double Eagle, E. G. Ross, Hubert Humphrey, and North Star elementary schools.
 La Cueva opened in 1986 with 1200 students.

 School Grade

 The NMPED (New Mexico Public Education department) replaced the No Child Left Behind Act and AYP testing with a new school grading formula, which took effect for the 2010–11 school year.
-The grade is calculated using many forms of testing, and includes graduation rates.
+The grade is calculated using many forms of testing and includes graduation rates.

 Academics

-La Cueva has been a New Mexico Exemplary School for several years, and the only APS high school to meet AYP.
-According to www.greatschools.net, La Cueva is one of few high schools in the state to receive a GreatSchools rating of 10 of 10.
-The website also indicates the school's standardized test scores are the highest of any high school in the city.
-La Cueva has been recognized nationally by Redbook magazine as a "School of Excellence" and offers a variety of practical, fine arts, social studies courses, and numerous math and science classes.

-La Cueva's Academic Decathlon team has won multiple state championships and been recognized for excellence with outstanding performances at the national level.
-The JETS (Junior Engineering Technical Society) TEAMS teams have been state champions every year since 1992.
-DECA: Association of Marketing Students program has had many students place in national marketing competitions.
-The Model United Nations program has won eight state first places and finished third in the National Model UN program.
+Pat Graff, an English and Journalism teacher, was selected as New Mexico Teacher of the Year and was awarded the Milken Educator Award in 1993.
+Graff was also named the National Journalism Teacher of the Year (1995) and Disney National English Teacher of the Year (1998), and she was honored with the National Distinguished Service Award by the National Council of Teachers of English (2001).
+In 2006, she was inducted to the National Teacher Hall of Fame.
+Graff is now retired.

 Frances Gruette, a teacher of AP Calculus AB, was awarded one of the Siemens Awards for Advanced Placement.

-La Cueva has had national winners in the National Counsel of Teachers of English (NCTE) writing awards for the past eight years.
-Journalism and yearbook students have achieved state and national recognition for their work on school publications.
-A number of La Cueva graduates are journalists writing for news publications throughout the country.
-The school has produced over 150 National Merit Scholarship Finalists since 1988.